microshift-io/microshift-documentation/content/docs/deployment-modes/microshift-containerized.md

 ### Testing auto-updates

-Podman `auto-update` command will look for containers that are having the label and a systemd service file as described above.
+Podman `auto-update` command will look for containers with the label and a systemd service file as described above.
 If the command finds one container, it will check for a new image, download it, restart the container service.

 ```bash
 sudo podman auto-update --dry-run